weprovide/valet-plus/readme.md

 valet secure example
 ```

-To "unsecure" a site and revert back to serving its traffic over plain HTTP, use the unsecure command.
-Like the secure command, this command accepts the host name that you wish to unsecure:
+To "unsecure" a site and revert back to serving its traffic over plain HTTP, use the `unsecure` command.
+Like the `secure` command, this command accepts the host name you wish to unsecure:

 ```
 valet unsecure example